multunus/Open-Playbook/README.md

 ## <a name="corporate-finance-aspect"></a> The Corporate Finance Aspect

 At each of the above stages, endeavour to keep the "[EBITDA](http://www.investopedia.com/terms/e/ebitda.asp)" cells in green.
-EBITDA is *primarily* our projected Profit Before Tax.

 Green, Yellow and Red numbers indicates a high, moderate and low levels of financial sustainability for the business.